MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Introduction

 \section{Introduction}

-Personalized recommendation systems are widely used by Internet applications to select items that can match users' preferences from a large number of candidate items.
+\IEEEPARstart{P}{ersonalized} recommendation systems are widely used by Internet applications to select items that can match user preferences from a large number of candidate items.
 Collaborative filtering (CF) is a technique used by a lot of personalized recommendation systems.
-It assumes that if two users A and B are interested in the same item, user B is more likely to have A's preference on a different item than that of a random user.
-Neural collaborative filtering techniques leverage neural networks to learn vector representations of users and items based on known user-item interactions, and the similarity between vector representations of users and items can reflect the preference of users on items.
-Neural collaborative filtering techniques have attracted researchers and engineers from various fields, and they have been used to build personalized recommendation systems for applications such as social networks~\cite{DBLP:conf/kdd/YingHCEHL18,DBLP:conf/aaai/HuangXXDXLBXLY21,wu2021diffnet,DBLP:conf/www/YuYLWH021}, e-commerce~\cite{DBLP:conf/wsdm/Zhu0ZZWC21,DBLP:conf/aaai/JiZWSWTLH21,DBLP:conf/www/JiZSWWZZZL21}, and Micro-video platforms~\cite{DBLP:conf/mm/WeiWN0HC19,DBLP:conf/mm/WeiWN0C20}.
+It assumes that if two users A and B are interested in the same item, user B is more likely to share A's preference for a different item than that of a random user.
+Neural collaborative filtering (NCF) is a prevalent CF approach.
+It leverages neural networks to learn vector representations of users and items based on known user-item interactions, and the similarities between vector representations of users and items can reflect the preference of users for items.
+NCF has received research attention in various fields and has a number of applications in social networks~\cite{DBLP:conf/kdd/YingHCEHL18,9723516,9946432,9721542}, e-commerce~\cite{9827970,9969140,DBLP:conf/www/JiZSWWZZZL21}, micro-video platforms~\cite{DBLP:conf/mm/WeiWN0HC19,DBLP:conf/mm/WeiWN0C20}, and many other systems.